momentohq/public-dev-docs/docs/develop/guides/cheat-sheets/momento-cache-python-cheat-sheet.md

 ```

 ## Create a new cache in Momento Serverless Cache
-Use this function to create a new cache in your account
+Use this function to create a new cache in your account.
 ```python
   def create_cache(cache_name) -> None:
     with MomentoBasics.client() as client: